 Restricted stock units (RSUs), including time-based and performance-based awards, were granted under the Company's 2013 Incentive Plan and as inducement grants granted outside of the Plan.
-During the year ended September 30, 2017, the Company awarded 2,623,000 restricted stock units to certain members of management.
-Of the restricted stock units granted during the year ended September 30, 2017, 0 were granted outside of the Plan as an inducement grant to a new employee.
-At vesting, each RSU will be exchanged for one share of the Company's Common Stock.
-Restricted stock unit awards generally vest subject to the satisfaction of service requirements or the satisfaction of both service requirements and achievement of certain performance targets.
+During the year ended September 30, 2018, the Company issued 1,243,000 RSUs under the 2013 Incentive Plan and 2,500 RSUs as an inducement award to a new employee outside of the equity incentive plans.
+At vesting, each outstanding RSU will be exchanged for one share of the Company's Common Stock.
+RSU recipients may elect to net share settle upon vesting, in which case the Company pays the employee's income taxes due upon vesting and withholds a number of shares of Common Stock of equal value.
+RSU awards generally vest subject to the satisfaction of service requirements or the satisfaction of both service requirements and achievement of certain performance targets.

-The following table summarizes the activity of the Company's Restricted Stock Units:
+The following table summarizes the activity of the Company's RSUs:

-Number of RSUs Weighted- Average Grant Date Fair Value Unvested at September 30, 2016 1,356,667 \$ 6.72 Granted 2,623,000 1.59 Vested (786,667) 7.03 Forfeited (85,000) 1.55 Unvested at September 30, 2017 3,108,000 \$ 2.45
+Number of RSUs Weighted- Average Grant Date Fair Value Unvested at September 30, 2017 3,108,000 \$ 2.45 Granted 1,245,500 3.68 Vested (1,335,000) 2.43 Forfeited (50,000) 1.55 Unvested at September 30, 2018 2,968,500 \$ 2.99

-During the years ended September 30, 2017, 2016 and 2015, the Company recorded \$3,366,762, \$5,234,420 and \$4,489,931 of expense related to restricted stock units, respectively.
+During the years ended September 30, 2018, 2017 and 2016, the Company recorded \$5,189,259, \$3,366,762 and \$5,234,420 of expense related to RSUs, respectively.
 Such expense is included in stock-based compensation expense in the Company's Consolidated Statement of Operations and Comprehensive Loss.
+The Company does not recognize an income tax benefit as the Company is currently operating at a loss and an actual income tax benefit may not be realized.
+For RSUs, the expense creates a timing difference, resulting in a deferred tax asset, which is fully reserved by a valuation allowance.

-For restricted stock units, the grant date fair value of the award is based on the Company's closing stock price at the grant date.
-Expense is recognized over the vesting period for all awards, and commences at the grant date for time-based awards and upon the Company's determination that the achievement of such performance conditions is probable for performance-based awards.
+For RSUs, the grant date fair value of the award is based on the Company's closing stock price at the grant date, with consideration given to the probability of achieving performance conditions for performance-based awards.

-As of September 30, 2017, the pre-tax compensation expense for all unvested restricted stock units in the amount of approximately \$2,448,449 will be recognized in the Company's results of operations over a weighted average period of 1.1 years.
+As of September 30, 2018, the pre-tax compensation expense for all unvested RSUs in the amount of approximately \$2,451,889 will be recognized in the Company's results of operations over a weighted average period of 2.6 years.